 They will do whatever they can to convince you to fork over your valuable account credentials.
-Scaring you into believing you’ve infringed on copyright is just their latest attempt to trick you.
+Their latest attempt is to trick you into believing you’ve infringed on copyright.

-Let’s take a look at this growing phenomenon and see what you can do to protect yourself.
+Let’s look at this growing phenomenon and see how to protect yourself.

 The Basics of the Instagram Copyright Infringement Scam

 Hackers have gotten greedy with this scam.
 Not only do they try to get your Instagram credentials, but they try to snag your email login info as well.

 Like most phishing scams, it always starts with an official-looking email:

 It’s phishing at its best.
 The scammers immediately get you into your emotions by making you think you’re in trouble.
 That usually inhibits your ability to think critically or inspect the email.

 It looks legit, but something is off if you take a closer look.